sustany/dvg/README.md

-A taxonomy to bridge the gab between software design objectives, and lgeacy meat-space requirements.
+The objective of this project is to develop a taxonomy to bridge the gab between digital solutions aiming to fascilitae human economic activity and the practical requirements needed to enforce obligations in the physical realm.